Explore Military Tools for ArcGIS

 - Click Run.

 A new layer, HighestPointOBJHILL223, is added to the Contents pane and the map.
 This time, there are several clustered points with the highest elevation value of 258 meters.
-As before, you'll convert the points into a permanent feature class.
+As before, you will convert the points into a permanent feature class.

 - Right-click the new layer, point to Data, and choose Export Features.

-- In the Feature Class to Feature Class tool, for Output Feature Class, type HighestPoint_Hill223.
+- In the Export Features dialog box, for Output Name, type HighestPoint_Hill223.

-- Click Run.
+- Click OK.
 In the Contents pane, uncheck HighestPointOBJHILL223 and Highest_Points_Input_Area_Polygons_2.

 Create linear lines of sight

 Linear lines of sight illustrate whether an observer can see a specific point on the ground.
-You'll determine whether your forward observer has an unobstructed view of OBJ HILL 223.
+You will determine whether your forward observer has an unobstructed view of OBJ HILL 223.

 - On the Military Tools tab, in the Military Tools group, click Visibility.